Hendrix-CS/csci235/index.md

 ### Project Presentations

 On the due date of each project, each team will play a video in class.
 The video should meet the following constraints:
-* It must be between 80 and 90 seconds in duration.
+* It must be between 60 and 120 seconds in duration.
-  * For team projects, the video should be 160 to 180 seconds in duration.
 * It should include brief narration of the strategy for the project.
+  * Narration may be pre-recorded or provided live as the video runs.
 * It should demonstrate the student's robots performing the required tasks for the week's project.
 Narration should contextualize each demonstrated activity.

 **Note:** Presentations will only be given when the project actively involves robot programming.
-There will be no presentations following the first two projects, as they do not involve robot programming.
+There will be no presentations following the first project, as it does not involve robot programming.

 ## <a name="finalproject">Final Project</a>
 In the last three weeks of the semester, each student will undertake a final project.